AnushkSingh/University-Management-System/README.md

 # University-Management-System
-University Management System using basic JAVA Commands incorporation OOP using Java.
-Also, includes various features like Exception Handling.
+It is a University Management System (UMS) using Java that includes the following classes: Student, Teacher, Admin, and Scheme.
+The system is capable to handle students, faculties, courses, subjects, marks, fee details, grades, etc and has been made uing Java concepts like interface, exception handling, etc.